 Replacing or Updating Assets

-The "Import New Version..." menu option allows you to select a new assets to replace the selected assets with.
-This is useful if you want to update an image that is already in use in your mockups, for example.
+The "Import New Version..." menu option allows you to select a new asset to replace the selected asset with.
+This is useful if you want to update an image that is already in use in your wireframes, for example.
 The new version will then be used anywhere the selected image was used.

 You can also use the context menu to delete assets from your project.
-Just like your mockups, deleting will move assets to the trash, where you can delete them permanently or restore them.
-Note that deleting an image from the mockups canvas doesn't remove it from your project.
+Just like your wireframes, deleting will move assets to the Trash, where you can delete them permanently or restore them.

 Select Unused Images